 Signs someone may need help

-Someone looking out of place or a feeling that ‘something isn’t quite right’.
-If you feel that way about someone, trust your instincts and try to help.
+Perhaps someone just looks out of place, or 'something isn't quite right'.
+If you feel this way, trust your instincts and start a conversation.

 It’s a warm evening isn’t it?

 Do you need any help?

 If you don’t feel it’s safe to make an approach or you don’t feel comfortable then speak to a passer-by, call 999 or if you’re at a station tell a member of staff or a fellow passenger.
 You could help save a life.